The Death & Life of John F. Donovan: Production

 Gabriel Yared composed the film's score, which was recorded in July 2017.

 Filming

 Principal photography began on July 9, 2016, in Montreal.
 The first block of principal photography concluded on September 3, 2016.
 In February 2017, production resumed in Montreal, before being completed in the spring of 2017 in London and Prague.

 Post-production

-In February 2018, Dolan confirmed via Instagram that during post-production, Jessica Chastain's character had been cut from the film for timing and pacing reasons.
+In February 2018, Dolan confirmed via Instagram that during post-production, Chastain's character had been cut from the film for timing and pacing reasons.
 In an interview in October 2018, Bella Thorne mentioned she had filmed some scenes, but they were with Chastain's character and thus were cut from the film.

 Release

 The film was invited to premiere at the 2018 Cannes Film Festival in May, but (according to artistic director Thierry Fremaux), Dolan still was not happy with the film, and opted to continue editing.
 The film later had its world premiere at the Toronto International Film Festival on September 10, 2018.
 This was Dolan's first film to have a world premiere at TIFF.

 The film was released in France on March 13, 2019, in Canada by Les Films Séville on August 23, and in the United States on December 13, 2019, by Momentum Pictures.